Birmingham Wrongful Death Attorney

 Wrongful Death Statistics

-The Centers for Disease Control and Prevention (CDC) reported that there were 146,571 unintentional injury deaths in the United States in 2015, translating to 45.6 deaths per 100,000 people.
-The number of emergency department visits for unintentional injuries that year was 30.8 million.
+Unintentional injury deaths are the fourth-leading cause of death nationwide.
+The Centers for Disease Control and Prevention (CDC) reported that there were 224,935 unintentional injury deaths in the United States in 2021.
+This translates to 67.8 deaths per 100,000 people.

 Contact a Birmingham Wrongful Death Attorney

 Farris, Riley & Pitt, LLP has been helping families all over Alabama for more than 20 years.
-Our firm understands the devastating long-term impact that a loved one’s death can have and is committed to helping you get justice.
+Our firm understands the devastating long-term impact of a loved one’s death and commits to helping you get justice.

 If your loved one was killed by another party’s deliberate conduct or negligence in Jefferson County, contact Farris, Riley & Pitt, LLP right away.
 You can have our lawyers provide an honest and thorough evaluation of your case when you call (205) 324-1212 or contact us online to schedule a free consultation.